alexgooner12/wild-hotels/README.md

 Built with NuxtJS, Contentful, Lodash, Bootstrap, AOS, Vue awesome swiper

-To see the live-demo
+To see the project

-Clone the repo, npm install, npm run dev
+Clone the repo - npm install - npm run dev